angepacatte/PyBer_Analysis/README.md

 ## *Overview of the Analysis*

   The purpose of this analysis was to look at PyBer ride sharing services in different types of cities and compare a few variables.
 The types were broken into 3 categories of urban, suburban, and rural.
-Two dataframe, city_data_df and ride_data_df were merged together so all information was in one place.
-The image below shows the pyber_data_df which was the dataframe created from the two original dataframes.
+Two dataframes, city_data_df and ride_data_df were merged together, creating the pyber_data_df.
+The image below shows the pyber_data_df.

  <img width="724" alt="Screen Shot 2021-11-21 at 9 26 41 AM" src="https://user-images.githubusercontent.com/85581208/142768151-a7279bfb-c236-411f-aae7-7c2fc1897c5c.png">